Reel King Slot Review

 The Reel King bonus game is totally random and gives you a reel full of sevens.
 The game continues until you stop winning.

 Greentube is a Novomatic Interactive brand.
-Novomatic is a massive company based in Europe that produces a massive number of slot, casino and other interactive gaming experiences for numerous casino companies.
+Novomatic is a massive company based in Europe that produces a massive number of slots, casino and other interactive gaming experiences for numerous casino companies.

 Among their big titles are Almighty Reels, the Tales of Darkness series, Eye of the Dragon, Jaguar Moon and many more.